macarc/AMLProject/README.md

 Stage 3 (our stretch goal) would be to take a text label and generate a sound effect.
 Whether or not this is feasible will depend on what direction the course takes.

 For all 3 of these, data is easy to obtain, as we can just use any labelled sound effect library.
 For stage 1, ARCA23K (https://zenodo.org/records/5117901) will provide suitable labelled sounds.

+## Usage

+### Downloading datasets

+`download_arca.py` downloads the ARCA dataset.
+Depending on your Python version, this may require manually extracting a ZIP file at the end.
+There is ~9GB of data, so it may take a while to download!